hissain/ghcs/README.md

 * `-h, --help`: Show the help menu and exit.

 GITHUB_TOKEN can be generated from https://github.com/settings/tokens

-GEMINI_API_KEY can be obtained from Google AI Studio.
+GEMINI_API_KEY can be obtained from Google AI Studio, https://aistudio.google.com/apikey .

 ### Example
 ```bash